Sakamoto Ryōma: Early life

 Sakamoto Ryōma was born on 3 January 1836 in Kōchi in the han (domain) of Tosa, located in Tosa Province (present-day Kōchi Prefecture) on the island of Shikoku.
 By the Japanese calendar, Sakamoto was born on the 15th day of the 11th month, of the sixth year of Tenpō.
-The Sakamoto family held the rank of country samurai or ', the lowest rank in the samurai hierarchy, which previous generations had purchased by acquiring enough wealth as sake brewers.
+The Sakamoto family held the rank of country samurai or 'gōshi', the lowest rank in the samurai hierarchy, which previous generations had purchased by acquiring enough wealth as sake brewers.
 Unlike other Japanese domains, Tosa had a strictly-enforced separation between the joshi (high-ranking samurai) and kashi (low-ranking samurai).
 The ranks were treated unequally and residential areas were segregated; even in Sakamoto Ryōma's generation (the third in the Sakamoto family), his family's samurai rank remained kashi.

 At the age of twelve, Sakamoto was enrolled in a private school, but this was a brief episode in his life as he showed little scholarly inclination.
 Ryōma's older sister subsequently enrolled him in fencing classes of the Oguri-ryū when he was 14 after he was bullied at school.
 By the time Sakamoto reached adulthood, he was by all accounts a master swordsman.
 In 1853, Sakamoto was allowed by his clan to travel to Edo, the seat of the ruling Tokugawa shogunate and the de facto capital of Japan, to train and polish his skills as a swordsman.
 Sakamoto enrolled as a student at the famous Hokushin Ittō-ryū Hyōhō Chiba-Dōjō, which was led by its first Headmaster Chiba Sadakichi Masamichi at that time.
 Sakamoto received the scroll from the school that declared his mastery.
 Sakamoto became a shihan at the Chiba-Dōjō and taught Kenjutsu to the students together with Chiba Jūtarō Kazutane, in whom he found a close friend.

 During his time at the Chiba Dojo, Sakamoto met Chiba Sana, Sadakichi's daughter.
 Within a few years, the two would become very close, with Ryoma requesting permission from Sadakichi to marry Sana.
 The two would become engaged.
 In 1858, Ryoma ended his training at the Chiba Dojo, returning to Tosa to further his studies.
 Despite their engagement, Sana and Ryoma would lose contact for several years.